samadaman/Hospital-Frontend/README.md

-# Hospital Project - Frontend
+# 🏥 Hospital Project - Frontend
-This project is a frontend application for a hospital management system.
+This project is a front-end application for a hospital management system.
 It provides a user-friendly interface for patients and hospital staff, ensuring accessibility and responsiveness across various devices.

 ## Features